 As soon as I got my sense of smell back, I started smelling everything in my path.

-So how do you make these homemade ornaments?
+So how do you make them?

-Cinnamon Apple Sauce scented ornaments.
+Cinnamon Applesauce scented ornaments.
 All it is, is equal parts cinnamon and applesauce.
 That's it.
 Roll it out, cut it with cookie cutters and let it dry.

 Mix together equal parts applesauce and cinnamon until it forms a dough.